Saturday, October 18, 2025

 clang-cl

-• + better C++ conformance. msvc is leniant towards missing 'typename' for dependent types and 'template' for nesting templates; clang picks them up
+• better C++ conformance.
+Examples are that msvc is leniant towards missing 'typename' for dependent types and 'template' for nesting templates; clang picks them up.
+There are other issues.

-• + offers some performance improvements like using shared_ptr by reference in loops
+• detects some performance improvements like advising to use shared_ptr by reference in loops

-We use msvc's code analysis for code issues.
-Still the clang compiler was able to pick up other issues.
-Some clang warnings are far fetched and one can disable them.
+Despite using msvc's code analysis the clang compiler was still able to pick up other issues.
+Some clang warnings are far fetched and one can choose to disable them.
 This is especially needed for external libraries which one cannot easily patch.
 To disable warnings one can use the following:

 #ifdef __clang__